oxedions/banquise/README.md

 ʕʘ̅͜ʘ̅ʔ What does not work today:

 - I don't have any IB network at home, and cannot do it at work if I want to keep Banquise opensource.
-IB states need to be tested.
+There are no IB states in current version.
-- There could be an issue with network.static if ip has patern somewhere else in it (10.0 -> 10.1.10.0 = issue ?).
-Need to rewrite this (regex ^ ?).
+- There could be an issue with network.static if ip has pattern somewhere else in it (10.0 -> 10.0.10.0 = issue ?).
+Need to rewrite this (regex ^).
 - Cannot change some ldap parameters on the fly once data base created.

 ʕʘ̅͜ʘ̅ʔ Other notes:

 - Slurm does not restart automatically after slurm.conf update.
 This was done on purpose, has it would be too risky.
-Administrator must use scontrol reconfigure once all nodes slurm.conf files are synchronised.
+Administrator must use scontrol reconfigure once all nodes slurm.conf files are synchronized.
 - Missing a lot of rpm for /hpc_softwares (gcc, openmpi/mvapich2, boost, etc and their module files), waiting for beta 1 to be ended to provide them.
 - Ldap user interface (based on dialog) still not released.
 - PXE user interface (based on dialog) still not released.
 - Current version does not support iptables.
 - Current version does not support SSL for ldap.

-Admin sys begginner notes: if you feel lost, keep in mind that Banquise is just automatically reproducing what was done manually here: https://www.sphenisc.com/doku.php/system/linux_cluster
+Admin sys beginner notes: if you feel lost, keep in mind that Banquise is just automatically reproducing what was done manually here: https://www.sphenisc.com/doku.php/system/linux_cluster

 ## Introduction